fstnetwork/Service-Friendly-Token-Standard/README.md

 > CA represents Contract Account
 >  A represents EA and CA

-Most of the current Token standards have difficulties to compose multiple continuous processes in one Ethereum transaction, in additional the transaction must be triggered after the process of `approve` is done, this process is also in risk to be attacked by other smart contracts, by deliberately consuming the `allowance` more than the intended consumption.
+Most of the current Token standards have difficulties to compose multiple continuous processes in one Ethereum transaction, in addition, the transaction must be triggered after the process of `approve` is done, this process is also in risk to be attacked by other smart contracts, by deliberately consuming the `allowance` more than the intended consumption.

 From the statement above, we can see the Tokens are less direct and dynamic compared to Ether.
 Since Tokens are driven by smart contracts, Tokens must follow the execution process of the Ethereum transaction, which means the recipient address of a Token transfer transaction is the Token smart contract instead of `to` in `transfer`.
 The process and implementation of the Token `transfer` is not intuitive as Ether's transfer.